Saviour Montebello

-Life
+Biography

 Birth and formation

-Saviour Montebello, son of Joseph (1730–1768) and Catherine née Caruana (1731–?), was born at Żejtun, Malta, on 9 June 1762.
+Saviour Montebello, son of Joseph (1730–1768) and Catherine (née; 1731–?), was born at Żejtun, Malta, on 9 June 1762.
 His parents had married at Żejtun parish church of St. Catherine of Alexandria on 26 September 1752. and Saviour was their fourth child out of six.
 He was baptised on the same day of his birth at Żejtun's parish church by the deputy parish priest, Joseph Saliba, and given the names Saviour, Francis Xavier and Anthony.
 His godparents were Joseph Buttigieg, son of Luke, and Rose, wife of Francis Bugeja, both from the Żejtun parish.

 At the age of 19, in 1781, Montebello entered the bishop's seminary at Floriana to study for the priesthood.
 As was required at the time, his family donated him with a patrimony which could pay for his seminary expenses.
 This consisted of four properties: two partitions of grasslands around Tas-Silġ (limits of Żejtun), and two edifices at Żejtun's village centre.
 The patrimony was temporarily entrusted to the administration of Michael Pulis, the husband of Montebello's older sister, Mary.

 Montebello was ordained a priest in 1787, six years after entering the seminary, most probably by the then Bishop of Malta, Carmelo Scicluna (bishop between 1875 and 1888).
 Thereafter, Montebello seems to have been stably assigned to pastoral work within and around the parish of Żejtun.
 Such work does not appear to have hindered him from studying for his Doctorate in Theology.
 This seems to have been done in Malta (and not abroad).
 In this case his studies would probably have been pursued, as was normally done, at the Collegium Melitense in Valletta.
 By 1797, that is ten years after his ordination, he had already acquired his S.T.D.